clamstew/jods/docs/scripts/screenshot-testid-guidelines.md

 ## Testing Workflow

 1. Add testIDs to key components
-2. Update selectors to prioritize testIDs
+2. Run the generator to discover and create selectors
-3. Keep fallback strategies for backward compatibility
+3. Execute the screenshot tests
-4. Gradually move to testID-first approach for all sections
+4. Review and manually adjust generated selectors if needed

 ## Benefits